 Market Sector Update

-Russell 1000 Growth is an unmanaged index comprised of securities that represent the large-cap sector of the stock market.
+The Russell 1000 Growth Index measures the performance of the large-cap growth segment of the U.S. equity universe.
 It is not possible to invest directly in an index.

-Risk Factors.
-As with any mutual fund, the value of the Fund’s shares will change, and you could lose money on your investment.
+Risk factors.
+The value of the Fund’s shares will change, and you could lose money on your investment.
+While the Fund seeks to minimize tax distributions to shareholders, it may realize capital gains and earn some dividends.
 An investment in the Fund is not a bank deposit and is not insured or guaranteed by the Federal Deposit Insurance Corporation or any other government agency.
-While the Fund seeks to minimize tax distributions to shareholders, it may realize capital gains and earn some dividends.
 These and other risks are more fully described in the Fund’s prospectus.
 Not all funds or fund classes may be offered at all broker/dealers.